LinkAnJarad/Torch-Modules-Compilation/README.md

 # Torch-Modules-Compilation
-A compilation of various torch modules used in ML papers
+A compilation of various torch modules used in ML papers.

+# Modules/Blocks